 The proposed Title 24 code changes, including this measure, are expected to increase job creation, income, and investment in California.
 As a result of the proposed code changes, it is anticipated that less money will be sent out of state to fund energy imports, and local spending is expected to increase due to higher disposable incomes due to reduced energy costs.
-For instance, the statewide life cycle net present value of this measure is \$151 million over the 30 year period of analysis.
+22 For instance, the statewide life cycle net present value of this measure is \$151 million over the 30 year period of analysis.
 In other words, utility customers will have \$151 million to spend elsewhere in the economy.
 In addition, more dollars will be spent in state on improving the energy efficiency of new residential buildings.

-&lt;sup>22 Energy efficiency measures may result in reduced power plant construction, both in-state and out-of-state.
+22 Energy efficiency measures may result in reduced power plant construction, both in-state and out-of-state.
 These plants tend to be highly capital-intensive and often rely on equipment produced out of state, thus we expect that displaced power plant spending will be more than off-set from job growth in other sectors in California.

 The economic impacts of energy efficiency in general (above and beyond this CASE initiative) are documented in several resources including the California Air Resources Board's (CARB) Updated Economic Analysis of California's Climate Change Scoping Plan, which compares the economic impacts of several scenario cases (CARB, 2010b).
-CARB include one case (Case 1) with a 33% renewable portfolio standard (RPS) and higher levels of energy efficiency compared to an alternative case (Case 4) with a 20% RPS and lower levels of energy efficiency compared to an alternative case (Case 4) with a 20% RPS and lower levels of energy efficiency (CARB 2010b, Table 26).
+CARB include one case (Case 1) with a 33% renewable portfolio standard (RPS) and higher levels of energy efficiency compared to an alternative case (Case 4) with a 20% RPS and lower levels of energy efficiency.
+Gross state production (GSP)23, personal income, and labor demand were between 0.6% and 1.1% higher in the case with the higher RPS and more energy efficiency (CARB 2010b, Table 26).
 While CARB's analysis does not report the benefits of energy efficiency and the RPS separately, we expect that the benefits of the package of measures are primarily due to energy efficiency.
 Energy efficiency measures are expected to reduce costs by \$2,133 million annually (CARB 2008, pC-117) whereas the RPS implementation is expected to cost \$1,782 million annually, not including the benefits of GHG and air pollution reduction (CARB 2008, pC-130).